yhpatel99/assigment1/README.md

   reupholster(self, color): Changes the interior color of the car to the specified color.

   modify_price(self, amount): Modifies the price of the car.

+  The repair method only allows replacing the engine, transmission, and drivetrain parts.
+The repair method only allows replacing the engine, transmission, and drivetrain parts.

+  This project provides a basic framework for managing car objects and their attributes.
+It can be extended to include more features and functionalities as needed.